 How much deposit will I need for a supply teacher mortgage?

 As is the case with virtually any mortgage applicant, irrespective of their employment position, the larger the deposit you offer, the more likely it is that you will get a fast and positive outcome to your application.
+The larger deposit, such as 10-15%, could give access to previously unavailable lenders.
+Also, if you can’t afford a sizeable deposit mortgage as a supply teacher, you could put forward a minimum of 5% deposit from your financial resources.

 Other factors that might be pertinent will typically include: